This section contains links to items referring to the Neighbourhood plans under the new planning framework and Localism bill.

 Provided that the LPA is satisfied with the basic requirements, and unless the proposal is a repeat proposal, it must pass the draft plan and other supporting or prescribed documents to an independent examiner.

-The LPA makes the examination arrangements and appoints the examiner if the qualifying body consents to the appointment - otherwise it is made by the Secretary of State - and the examiner will then deal with certain matters by considering written representations or, in certain circumstances, by means of a hearing.
+The LPA makes the examination arrangements and appoints the examiner if the qualifying body consents to the appointment -

 The scope of the matters to be considered by the examiner is relatively limited.
 These include matters also required to have been considered by the LPA (whether the qualifying body is authorised etc, and absence of any excluded development) and in addition whether the draft plan meets "the basic conditions".
 These are that having regard to national policies and advice contained in the Secretary of State`s guidance, it is appropriate to make the plan, that it is in general conformity with the strategic policies contained in the development plan for the area, that it would not breach or be incompatible with EU obligations, and that prescribed conditions etc. are met.
 There is also a duty to consider "such other matters as may be prescribed".
 The plan must also be compatible with the Convention on Human Rights.
 He must also consider whether the area for the referendum should extend beyond the proposed neighbourhood area.
 No other matters may be considered, so clearly the examiner may not consider the planning merits of proposals (nor may the LPA at all) save to the extent of compliance as outlined above.